StackVista/stackstate-docs/use/checks-and-monitors/add-a-health-check.md

 ## Add a health check

-Most elements in the StackState topology will have a relevant health check added when they are created.
+Most elements in the StackState topology will have a relevant health check added when they're created.
 If required, you can also add custom health checks that calculate a health state in StackState based on available telemetry streams or [synchronize health data from an external monitoring system](add-a-health-check.md#synchronize-external-health-data).

 To add a health check calculated in StackState: